Poem for the penitent monks

 You take back the repentent tax collector;

-You promise that you are giving life to the highway robber now placed
+You promise to give life to the thief now set down

 15.